pupilfirst/wd201-scripts/introduction-to-nodejs/what-is-node-js-with-installation/README.md

 ## What is server-side programming?
 Web browsers communicate with web servers using the Hypertext Transfer Protocol (HTTP).
 When you click a link on a web page or submit a form, an HTTP request is sent from your browser to the target web server.
-On the other hand, web servers wait for client request messages.
-It processes them when they arrive, and responds back to the browser with an HTTP response message.
+On the other side, web servers wait for client request messages.
+These servers process client requests when they arrive, and respond back to the browser with an HTTP response message.

 The body of a successful response contains the requested resource (for example a new HTML page, or an image, etc...), which could then be displayed by the browser.